ADHD rarely comes alone: anxiety, depression, OCD, addiction and other related conditions.

 ADHD and eating disorders: Why eating gets complicated

-ADHD increases eating disorder risk 13x (BED) to 27x (bulimia).
-The connection is dopamine and brain reward, not just impulsivity.
+ADHD raises eating disorder risk from 13x for binge eating to 27x for bulimia.
+The driver is dopamine and brain reward, not simply impulsivity.

 6